- Education and Science»

 Which fabric to use for what soft furnishing, such as beds, upholstery, chairs, etc...

 Lighting is used primarily to light up a place but skilfully to draw attention to decorative details.
-It’s also a great way to create mood, ambiance, and atmosphere.
+It’s also a great way to create mood, ambience, and atmosphere.

 In interior design education classes online, you will learn the different approaches to lighting and the appropriate choices and different types.